ohhiyeo/NLP-Sentiment-Classifier/README.md

 Feel free to modify it.

 2. Download Sentiment.py, train.txt, test.txt to the same directory
-3. Go to terminal -> go to the directory where those 3 files reside.
+3. Go to terminal -> Set the directory to where those 3 files reside.
 4. Run command:
 ```
 $ python3 Sentiment.py train.txt test.txt